micwik/ArnLib/doc/Description.md

 Sync rules    {#gen_syncRules}
 ----------
 Syncing between client and server is normally handled automatically, but for special needs and reference this chapter gives an idea of the rules.
-Also this descibes the rules when connection is established.
+Also this describes the rules when connection is established.
 After that, normal syncing is done almost symetrically between client and server.

-One exeption is when client is Master for an _ARN Data Object_, then data echo from server is prohibited.
+An _ARN Data Object_ with Master [Mode](#gen_arnobjModes) is used as _default generator_ of data.
+Normally the server is the _default generator_ of data.
+This makes difference when client connects or reconnects to the server.
+The data from the _default generator_ is then used and synced.

+Also to have minimal data exchange when using non [BiDirectional](#gen_bidirArnobj) _ARN Data Object_, one should take Master mode into consideration.
+This is more important for big objects.

+When a Null value is synced, the receiver store this as an empty value, i.e. it't not stored as Null which is impossible.

 ### Sync rules for Pipe ###    {#gen_syncRulesPipe}
 * Pipes should be considered to carry a flow, not a value.